heyokaytk/okaytk-website/README.md

 # TODOs:
 - [ ] There are a few recommendations on https://pagespeed.web.dev/ for better accesibility.
 I will work through these soon.
-- [ ] Add more content to the website
 - [ ] update the Events layout to adhere to best practices in pagespeed.
 - [ ] What should we do if there are no upcoming events. what about reoccuring events?
 - [ ] add padding to the mobile version of the home page